 In case of major deviations between the two assessors, for more than one rating (e.g. 1 and 3 or 0 and 2), the two assessors will meet and discuss to provide an appropriate rating.

 Candidates should be assessed based on the total score they receive across all questions.
 In all criteria the candidate should reach an average score of at least 1.
-To pass, the applicant should reach an average total score of at least 6,00 points out of the maximum 12 points available.
+To pass, the applicant should reach an average total score equal or above the threshold agreed for each Call.
+The maximum number of point is 15.

+Qualitative Assessment Summary Table